 Fresh Frozen Salmon

-Once they're frozen, authorities with the British Columbia Salmon Marketing Council recommend you place them deep in your freezer so they're not exposed to air every time you open the freezer door.
+Once they’re frozen, place them deep in your freezer so they’re not exposed to air every time you open the freezer door.

 Never refreeze salmon that’s been partially thawed; allow the thaw to finish and use the salmon up within a day or two.